bogdan-veliscu/django-book/memory-bank/progress.md

      - Nginx container: 256MB limit with 128MB reservation
    - Added timeout settings to prevent long-running requests
    - Modified entrypoint.sh to use the new worker count

+2. **Middleware Fixes**:
+   - Fixed the GlobalCacheMiddleware to properly handle async context
+   - Separated sync and async code paths with proper error handling
+   - Fixed the SynchronousOnlyOperation error that was preventing article creation
+   - Added more robust error handling for authentication checks

 ## What's Left to Implement
 1. **Database Query Optimization**: